caramba-uu/nextflow_course/README.md

 ```

 ## Future edits
-* change instructions on what to submit (remove config submission for part2)
+* Change instructions on what to submit (remove config submission for part2)
-* make them to use consistent name for all parameter and mzml channels in part 2 (makes it easy for evaluation)
+* Make them to use consistent name for all parameter and mzml channels in part 2 (makes it easy for evaluation)
-* make a python script to check for names, and other checks while they submit (maybe give it to the students, so they can check and submit the pipleline after that)
+* Make a python script to check for names, and other checks while they submit (maybe give it to the students, so they can check and submit the pipleline after that)
+* Reduce the number of submission attempt to 2 or 3(max)
+* Mark in the assignment how echo command would help to see how the bash command look like